07-C9/jamf-api-middleware/README.md

   test_lambda_function.py  # 16 tests
 ```

-The middleware is generic. `lambda_function.py` dispatches on an `action` field through an `ACTIONS` dict, and one action is included as the worked example: `erase`, which sends an MDM Erase All Content and Settings command with Bootstrap Token and obliteration-behavior safety checks.
-It's the action we run in production.
-Swap in or add your own.
+`lambda_function.py` dispatches on an `action` field through an `ACTIONS` dict.
+One action is included: `erase`, which sends an MDM Erase All Content and Settings command with Bootstrap Token and obliteration-behavior checks.
+Adding an action is a handler function and a dict entry (see below).

-For a complete production consumer of this middleware (self-service EACS with SwiftDialog confirmations), see [jamf-self-service-eacs](https://github.com/07-C9/jamf-self-service-eacs).
+For a production consumer of this middleware, see [jamf-self-service-eacs](https://github.com/07-C9/jamf-self-service-eacs).

-## The client contract
+## Client contract

 Any script on a managed device can call the middleware.
-It needs two things, both delivered as Jamf policy parameters: the gateway URL and an API key.
-The device reads its own identity locally, no admin rights needed:
+It needs the gateway URL and an API key, both delivered as Jamf policy parameters.
+The device reads its own identity locally; no admin rights are needed:

 ```bash
 SERIAL=$(ioreg -c IOPlatformExpertDevice -d 2 | awk -F\" '/IOPlatformSerialNumber/{print $4}')